eduardomassami/hire.me/README.md

 ***Get By Alias***: request returns a previous saved URL, just replace the teste3 after retrive/ with a valid alias.

-***Save With Custom Alias***: request to save a URL, the is automatically created.
+***Save With Custom Alias***: request to save a URL, the alias automatically created.
 Check the Query Params

 ***Save No Custom Alias***: request to save a URL with a predefined alias.
 Check the Query Params